carpentries/lesson-development-training/learners/reflecting.md

 :::::::::::::::::::::::::::::::::::::  discussion

 ## Discussion: lesson pilots (45 minutes)
-Report out to the facilitator and other session participants your lesson pilot.
+Report out to the facilitator and other session participants about your lesson pilot.
+Make sure to include a few details about the lesson: its title, a link to the lesson site, and a summary of the target audience and high-level learning objectives.
-Participants should choose what to focus on, e.g. based on their own reflections and feedback received during/after the event.
+Participants should choose what to focus on in their report, e.g. based on their own reflections and feedback received during/after the event.
 The following prompts may help to guide your report:

 * What worked well both in terms of content and delivery?